Synchronizing Permissions Across Your Cluster

 sync_permissions global variable defines the behavior of the cluster with respect to local versus cluster-wide, or sync, users.
 This variable has the following two values:

 OFF Non-root users, roles, and groups have to be configured on each aggregator as with previous versions of MemSQL.
-This is the default value for MemSQL 6.7.
+This is the default value.

 ON The master aggregator will define and synchronize permissions for non-root users, groups, and roles across all aggregators in the cluster.